Last Updated on

-Canada is having its moment – both the New York Times and The Guardian as well as Lonely Planet put Canada on their Hot Destinations List for 2017, and this time it aren’t booming cities like Vancouver or Toronto that are in the spotlight – the attention is focused on the countries natural beauty.
-Canada is celebrating 150 years of its confederation this year and celebrates it with a spectacular gift to its visitors: FREE admission to all of its National Parks, marine-conservation sites and historic monuments.
+Canada is having its moment – both the New York Times and The Guardian as well as Lonely Planet put Canada on their Hot Destinations List, and this time it aren’t booming cities like Vancouver or Toronto that are in the spotlight – the attention is focused on the countries natural beauty.
+Canada recently celebrated 150 years of its confederation and celebrated it with a spectacular gift to its visitors: FREE admission to all of its National Parks, marine-conservation sites and historic monuments.
 Even though it’s not free anymore to visit Canada’s National Parks, day passes are usually around CAD10, which isn’t a lot.
 If you’re planning to visit several National Parks in Canada, I recommend buying the Discovery Pass, an annual pass which costs around CAD69 and covers all National Parks &Reserves, Marine Conservation Areas, as well as state-run National Historic Sites.
-Deciding which of the 44 National Parks to visit can be daunting, because this being Canada, of course all of them are breathtakingly beautiful and worth a visit!
+Deciding which of the 44 National Parks are the best to explore can be a daunting task – they are all breathtakingly beautiful and worth a visit!
 That’s why I decided to share the six best National Parks in Canada – and hopefully this will help you decide which ones you’d like to see.

 1 Banff National Park, Alberta